Monday, August 22, 2022

 ‘No,’ said Lee, ‘unless it’s Cavaradossi, something new Tom mentioned a few times.’

-‘You’ve got part of it … that opera’s being performed tonight at this new theatre, which is a farm with a brutalist sprawl of buildings tucked between two hills and ring fenced to keep out the riff-raff.’
+‘You’ve got part of it … that opera’s being performed tonight at this new theatre, which is a farm with a brutalist sprawl of buildings tucked between two hills and ring fenced to keep the riff-raff out.’

 Faye had found reports on French social media.
 ‘Charming.
 Looks just lovely.
 Anyway, what’s it to do with us?’

-Also maybe half the crowd, maybe more, tacitly support us.
-To the enemy, it’s just a game, a jolly jape, the thrill of chasing us down.
+Maybe more than half the crowd, a lot more, tacitly support us, but can never declare that … self preservation, as the monsters above know.
+To the enemy, it’s all just a game, a jolly jape, the thrill of chasing us down.
 If they fail one, two, three times, they don’t care, they refine their technique and eventually get us.
 To us, it’s sudden death … or more likely torture first … you saw what happened to Fen.’

 ‘Why don’t we just escape, disappear?’ asked Faye, though she already knew the answer.

-‘We can and we shall one day but they have something on us.
-We have consciences though … we could no more abandon the others … or those suffering … and they know it.
+‘We can and we one day shall but they do have something on us.
+We also have consciences … we could no more abandon the others … or those suffering … and they know it.
 So the only solution is to nobble the enemy so badly in a war of attrition, bit by bit … and stay alive long enough to do it.’

-‘How does this building complex come into what we’re meant to be doing this evening?’
+‘How though does this building complex come into what we’re meant to be doing this evening?’

 ‘I’ve seen the plans to the building … it’s labyrinthine, it has tunnels below, secret passages, wall blocks which slide out, cameras.
 We can’t capture them and they know we know we can’t, so they must therefore offer us a sporting chance in a different way, in order to interest us sufficiently.’